 In case individuals have surplus funds at their disposal, they can pay the entire outstanding amount before the tenure ends.
 This will be known as loan foreclosure.

 Home loan providers may impose charges for prepaying the full amount.
 Take note of the specific charges imposed by lenders before proceeding.
 Apart from prepayment charges, borrowers must also take note of the interest rates applicable on home loans.

+A prepayment calculator helps you ease all your prepayment options.
 A home loan prepayment calculator lets you calculate how much you might save on interest and how much it will affect your EMI in case you decide to foreclose your home loan.
 All you need to do is enter the loan amount, tenure, rate of interest, instalments paid, and prepayment amount to see the results.

 Individuals can use a home loan prepayment calculator to compute how much they can save by prepaying their home loans partially/fully.
 They’ll have to enter the following details:

 After entering the values of the above-mentioned particulars, one can determine these three vital aspects.

 Let’s say you have a loan of Rs.20 lakh

 Tenure – 20 years

 Interest Rate – 10% p.a.

 Using an EMI calculator, you will see that your EMI is Rs.19,300.